defold/build-size/README.md

 ## Bundle size
 The bundle size is measured as:

-* Android - Size of .apk file containing one CPU architecture
+* Android - Size of .aab file containing one CPU architecture
 * iOS - Size of .ipa file
 * macOS - Size of .app file
 * Windows - Size of zip archive with engine, required library files and game archive